drobilla/serd/doc/c/reading_and_writing.rst

 We now have an environment set up for our document, but still need to specify where to write it.
-This is done by creating a :struct:`SerdByteSink`, which is a generic interface that can be set up to write to a file, a buffer in memory, or a custom function that can be used to write output anywhere.
+This is done by creating a :struct:`SerdOutputStream`, which is a generic interface that can be set up to write to a file, a buffer in memory, or a custom function that can be used to write output anywhere.